FlowFuse/website/src/blog/2024/09/how-to-build-automate-devops-pipelines-node-red-deployments.md

 ## Running a Pipeline Stage

-Once your pipeline is set up, you're ready to run it and deploy your changes across each stage.
+Once your pipeline is set up, you are ready to run it and deploy your changes across each stage.
 Here's how to do it:

 ![Screenshot of the 'Run Pipeline' button in FlowFuse, allowing users to trigger the deployment process.](./images/button-to-run-pipeline.png){data-zoomable}
 _Click the 'Run Pipeline' button to initiate the automated deployment process across all configured stages_